 A third mistake is treating the event as a mechanical reversal call.
 A buying climax can precede a reversal, a range, a distribution process, or a temporary pause before continuation.
 The market has to show whether demand fails, supply appears, or acceptance above the climax area continues.

-Consider a generic advance where price has been rising for several sessions or swings.
+Consider a generic advance where price has already been rising for several sessions or swings.
 Near the end of that advance, price pushes higher on noticeably expanded volume.
 The spread is wide, but the close finishes below the high.
-On the next attempt, price moves above the climax area briefly and then fails to hold.

-The read weakens when price accepts above the climax area, continuation improves, reactions stay controlled, and later volume behavior does not show meaningful supply pressure.
-In that case, the high-volume up move may have reflected demand rather than exhaustion.
+The interpretation weakens if price accepts above the area, holds higher levels, and later pullbacks show controlled supply.
+In that case, the high-volume move may have represented effective demand rather than late-stage exhaustion.

-Broader volume extremes can look similar at first, but volume climax patterns focus on unusually high participation across different contexts, while a buying climax is specifically tied to late-stage upside activity after an advance.
+Volume climax patterns help separate unusually high participation across different contexts, while a buying climax is specifically tied to late-stage upside activity after an advance.

 FAQ